holochain/docs-pages/src/concepts/index.md

+---
-title: Holochain Core Concepts - Holochain Docs
+title: Holochain Core Concepts

-# Holochain Core Concepts
+---

 Welcome to Holochain Core Concepts!
 Here we’ll introduce you to the basics of Holochain, a framework and network protocol for building secure distributed applications.
 Holochain is different from what you may be used to, but we’ll go at a comfortable pace, building on things you already know.